knative/pkg/RELEASING.md

 # Releasing knative/pkg

-We release the components of Knative ever 6 weeks.
+We release the components of Knative every 6 weeks.
 All of these components must be moved to the latest "release" of the knative/pkg shared library prior to each release, but likely this should happen incrementally over each milestone.